AdobeDocs/marketo.fr-FR/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/create-a-program-analyzer.md

    ![](assets/image2016-10-31-15-3a3-3a9.png)

-1. Cliquez sur le bouton **Configuration** pour ajouter et personnaliser des filtres.
+1. Cliquez sur l’onglet **Configuration** pour ajouter et personnaliser des filtres.

    ![](assets/image2016-10-31-15-3a25-3a57.png)